(500) Days of Summer | 2009

 It’s here you can find the apartment of sadly lovestruck Tom Hansen (Joseph Gordon-Levitt), in the Canadian Building, 432 South Main Street at Winston Street.
 You might recognise the block as the site of ‘Joppy’s bar’, where Easy Rawlins (Denzel Washington) hangsout in Carl Franklin’s excellent 1995 neo noir Devil In A Blue Dress.

-Right across Main Street, the store where Summer reveals her fondness for Ringo Starr, and the couple rents Sweet and Shower from the ‘adult section’, is the Farmers and Merchants Bank Building, Main and Fourth Streets.
+Right across Main Street, the store where Summer Finn (Zooey Deschanel) reveals her fondness for Ringo Starr, and the couple rents Sweet and Shower from the ‘adult section’, is the Farmers and Merchants Bank Building, Main and Fourth Streets.

 On the opposite corner, the lobby of the Barclay Hotel,103 West Fourth Street, was transformed into the coffee bar in which Tom and his mates hang out.
 You’ve probably seen the Barclay dozens of times without noticing – remember the ‘New York’ meteor shower at the beginning of Armageddon? the monster stomping past it in Godzilla?
 Or the ‘Manhattan’ cafe where Jack Nicholson annoys Helen Hunt in As Good As It Gets?

-Just to confuse things, the apartment of Summer Finn (Zooey Deschanel) is also a Barclay, although in Koreatown, midtown Los Angeles.
+Just to confuse things, Summer's apartment is also a Barclay, although in Koreatown, midtown Los Angeles.
 It’s the Barclay, 706 South Normandie at West 7th Street, just south of Wilshire Boulevard.

 Alongside Main Street runs Spring Street.
 The ‘New Hampshire Greeting Card Company’, where Tom writes profound verses for a living, is the Fenton Building, 833 South Spring Street, between Eighth and Ninth Streets – which, in the interests of economy was also used for the interior of Tom’s apartment.
 In the Thirties, the building housed a ‘taxi dance’ hall (“Ten cents a dance”) called the Roseland Roof.